Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

-\textbf{Backdoor Adjustment Block.} With the disentangled representations learnt from MDDAN, we can implement backdoor adjustment now.
-Given samples $\{x_i\}_{i=1}^N$.
-We first project them into $f_S$ and $f_V$ and get $\{v_i\}_{i=1}^N$ and $\{s_i\}_{i=1}^N$.
-Then we follow two similar assumptions as~\cite{yue2020interventional}.
+\textbf{Backdoor Adjustment Block.} With the disentangled representations learned from MDDAN, we can implement the backdoor adjustment.
+Given samples $\{x_i\}_{i=1}^N$, we first feed them to $f_S$ and $f_V$ to obtain $\{v_i\}_{i=1}^N$ and $\{s_i\}_{i=1}^N$.
+Then we follow two similar assumptions in~\cite{yue2020interventional}.

 (i) $P(v_i)=1/|V|$, where we assume a uniform prior for the adjusted domain-specific factors.